petteriTeikari/first-order-model-wrapper/README.md

 ## Petteri's notes for getting the repo to work

+The original repo was quite easy to get it running and nicely documented, this just added the audio to the output.
+TODO! put everything behiund a single Python call on command window so there are no separate steps.

 ### Pre-prerequisites

 * Install [Anaconda3](https://www.anaconda.com/products/individual#windows) (if you have other Python 3.8 already, that is fine) ([installation instructions](https://docs.anaconda.com/anaconda/install/windows/))